stephenhodgkiss/extract-translation-text-from-php-js/README.md

 Translation Function: TranslateText

-PHP array file: lang/en.php
+PHP array file: lang/en.inc.php

-Text only file: lang/en_messages.txt
+Text only file: en_messages.txt

 You can use the Text only file as the source to use in the manual translations at google or deepl.